How to Keep Your Adventure Dog Cool in the Summer Heat

 5) Pay attention to your dog’s appetite

 It’s not uncommon for a dog’s appetite to decrease in the summer.
 If you notice that your dog is eating less, than you may need to adjust their diet or activity levels to make sure they aren’t overdoing it.
-We always bring Wellness Core treats on the trail, and we’ve also been sprinkling the new Wellness Core Bowl Boosters on top of Charlie’s normal meals.
-The Bowl Boosters add a pop of flavor to his food and keep his meals interesting, so he’s excited to eat, even on hot days.
+We always bring treats on the trail and have Charlie’s food with us in the van.

 6) Protect Your Dog’s Paws